simonjstanford/wpf-notes/MVVM & Property Binding/Dependency Properties.md

 ## Overriding Dependency Properties in Derived Classes

-The metadata type must match the type in the original property (e.g. FrameworkPropertyMetadata, UIPropertyMetadata, or PropertyMetadata).
+The metadata type must match the type in the original property (e.g. `FrameworkPropertyMetadata`, `UIPropertyMetadata`, or `PropertyMetadata`).
 Overriding the metadata in the child class doesn’t change the behavior of the dependency property in the parent class.
 The items that you do not specify (property changed, validation, coercion) will be inherited from the parent.

 ```csharp
 public class ThermometerSlider : Slider